-An ICPR document summarises an importing country's phytosanitary requirements.
+An ICPR document summarises an importing country or market's phytosanitary requirements.
 This is based on the legislation, regulation, and any clarification received from that country.

-An international standard for wood packaging and dunnage called ISPM 15 has been implemented by many countries.
-See our ISPM 15 - Wood Packaging Material Certification Scheme for more information.
+An international standard for wood packaging and dunnage called ISPM 15 has been implemented by many countries/markets.

 - American Samoa

 - Dominican Republic